EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

         * 1.1.1 Copy the cell contents into "Mapping to use" and mark as `DONE`
             * Overwrite any mappings from 1.1 and 1.2, as these are our most preferred mappings
 2. **Medium-confidence mappings:** These are often good suggested mappings, but must be checked manually.
+    * 2.1 Set the "Status" column to only include "Blank" entries
-    * 2.1 **Replacement mappings**
+    * 2.2 **Replacement mappings**
-        * 2.1.1 Filter "Previous mapping" column by fill colour: red (#F4C73C)
+        * 2.2.1 Filter "Previous mapping" column by fill colour: red (#F4C73C)
-        * 2.1.2 Determine if the mapping in "Replacement mapping" is suitable, if not find a new term to use as mapping
+        * 2.2.2 Determine if the mapping in "Replacement mapping" is suitable, if not find a new term to use as mapping
-    * 2.2 **Exact synonym matches**
+    * 2.3 **Exact synonym matches**
-        * 2.2.1 Remove "Blank" from "Exact synonym matches" column
+        * 2.3.1 Remove "Blank" from "Exact synonym matches" column
-        * 2.2.2 Determine if the mapping is suitable, if not find a new term to use as mapping
+        * 2.3.2 Determine if the mapping is suitable, if not find a new term to use as mapping
 3. **Low-confidence mappings or unmapped terms**
     * 3.1 Set the "Status" column to only include "Blank" entries
     * 3.2 Look for suitable mappings from the "All other mappings" columns, or perform your own searches